 - On the side: Serve alongside a nice juicy steak, grilled salmon, grilled chicken, or steak kabobs.
 Serve with an egg white omelette for brunch.

-- Add it to: Strawberry spinach salad, asparagus pasta or your morning scrambled eggs.
+- Add it in.
+Cut, chop, or slice these asparagus spears to add extra flavor to this Strawberry spinach salad, asparagus pasta or your morning scrambled eggs.

 - Dipped in: Elevate the flavor by dipping in garlic aioli or a creamy ranch dressing.

-Yes, simply place the stalks in the foil.
+Yes, simply place the stalks in the foil like I do with my potatoes on the grill recipe.
 Then drizzle with olive oil and sprinkle with the salt and pepper on top.
 Then fold in the edges tightly and place directly on the grill.